apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 ***Steps:***

-1. Run `kbcli cluster list` to view the database cluster list.
+1. Run the command below to view the database cluster list.
     ```bash
     kbcli cluster list
     >